artcore-c/AI-Voice-Clone-with-Qwen3-TTS/README.md

 3. Type the transcription of your clip into `ref_text` — the model uses both audio and text together for alignment
 4. Generate.
 Download.
 Done.

-No voice sample ever hits an external server.
+No audio ever hits an external server.

----

-## Supported Languages

-Chinese, English, Japanese, Korean, German, French, Russian, Portuguese, Spanish, Italian

 ---